algorand/code-samples/point-of-sale/pos-gui/README.md

 # Point-of-Sale Application

 ## Overview
 This is a sample point-of-sale application that generates transactions and sends them to the Transaction Gateway for processing.
+Use the signing wallet to retrieve and sign the transactions.

 ## Requirements
 * Maven